Constructive Tension through Insights

 The questions I asked revealed that they did not know the answers to key questions.
 They were looking at things the wrong way.
 The questions helped to prepare them for a series of commercial insights that created a rich environment to hear a hard truth…that their key strategy was amiss, costing them market share, sales and profitability.

-Challenger Sale: It’s All In the Reframe
+Challenger Sale: The Reframe Exercise

 Challenger Sale Reframe